braz96/skin.mimic/readme.md

 - Added two new home layouts: top menu and vertical menu.
 - Added support for series recording with pvr.wmc.
 - Fixed critical error with color customizer when enabled for the first time.
+- Added skin setting to show submenus all the time on alternative home layouts.

 ***
 **2.0.1**